Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: MOTIVATION AND PROBLEM STATEMENT

 \end{proof}

-For illustration, let us revisit the example shown in Fig.~\ref{main di}(\subref{temp_1}).
-As observed earlier, the controllability matrix of the temporally switching network corresponding to the pair $\{\mathcal{A}_1, \mathcal{A}_2\}$ with $\mathcal{A}_1 = \mathcal{A}_2$ exhibits non-negative linear dependencies among its rows.
-Consequently, temporal switching does not enhance these dependencies, and the system remains not $\mathcal{SS}$ herdable.
-Now, consider the following temporal sequence that preserves the same network structure but employs different parametric realizations:
+For illustration, reconsider the example in Fig.~\ref{main di}(\subref{temp_1}).
+As discussed earlier, the controllability matrix corresponding to the temporal sequence \(\{\mathcal{A}_1,\mathcal{A}_2\}\) with \(\mathcal{A}_1=\mathcal{A}_2\) contains nonnegative linear dependencies among its rows.
+Hence, temporal switching does not improve herdability, and the system remains not \(\mathcal{SS}\)-herdable.
+Now consider the following temporal sequence with the same network structure but different parametric realizations:

-The corresponding controllability matrix is given below: { } From the above matrix, it is evident that for $t_2 > 0$, no rows of $\mathcal{C}_T$ are non–negatively linearly dependent.
+The corresponding controllability matrix is given below: { } From the above matrix, it is evident that for $T_2 > 0$, no rows of $\mathcal{C}_T$ are non–negatively linearly dependent.
 Hence, the temporally switching system with this realization is $\mathcal{SS}$ herdable.
-In the following section, we introduce path–sign matching, a relaxed variant of the sign-matching concept in~\cite{pradeep2025}, and demonstrate how nodes become matched across the corresponding snapshots.
+In the following section, we introduce path–sign matching, a relaxed variant of the sign-matching concept in~\cite{pradeep}, and demonstrate how nodes become matched across the corresponding snapshots.